 Zohana Patel was born on May 16, 1985.
 She hails from Bombay, in India.
-She is the reigning Lightweight world champion with a stellar and nearly undefeated record.
+She had a long reign as Lightweight world champion with a stellar and nearly undefeated record.

 Why do I say Bombay instead of Mumbai?
 My time spent there has shown that it’s common for residents to consider that their city name should be spelled and pronounced as Bombay.
 The official change to Mumbai was made by a nationalistic party that wished to do away with all British influence on the country, but many locals don’t care for the politics.

 Zohana grew up in modesty.
 The family was nothing special with a stay-at-home mother and civil servant of a father.
 They had enough to go by, but not much more.
 It was a humble life.